Yes, downed cable lines can be dangerous. They pose risks of electrocution and fire.

 Legal Implications Of Downed Cable Lines

-Downed cable lines pose significant dangers, not only to safety but also legally.
-Understanding the legal implications of downed cable lines is crucial for homeowners and authorities.
+Understanding these legal ramifications is crucial for homeowners and authorities alike.
 This section delves into the key legal aspects you need to be aware of.

 Homeowner Responsibilities